TIDOP-USAL/4DRoot/README.md

 4.4.
 Output: Phenotypic root traits and their distribution are extracted to an excel file with several sheets.

+The units of the traits are:

+	[L] as length and height: [ud]  from the scan / scale factor

+	[L2] as area: [ud^2] from the scan / scale factor

+	[L3] as volume: [ud^3] from the scan / scale factor * 10^(-3)

 ![imagen](https://user-images.githubusercontent.com/64793162/159256801-c8b5eb02-a7fd-448a-b350-24ba7542c15f.png)

-*Noise removal: noise from the segmentation between soil and root can be removed by 4DRoot by choosing an appropriated factor scale (left: 3D scan from a root, right: QSM from the root).
+*Noise removal: noise from the segmentation between soil and root can be removed by 4DRoot by choosing an appropriated scale factor (left: 3D scan from a root, right: QSM from the root).

 ![imagen](https://user-images.githubusercontent.com/64793162/159258390-d1000307-bca7-498c-92ed-d724b7880a65.png)